Ruapekapeka Pā

 Facilities

-The existence of this remarkable site contradicts a powerful myth that Māori and Pākehā were miraculously joined as one after the signing of the Treaty of Waitangi.
-In the early 1840s, discontent grew among Māori over government policies, which were viewed as harmful to local Māori interests.
+The existence of this remarkable site contradicts a powerful myth that Māori and Pākehā were miraculously joined as one after the signing of Te Tiriti o Waitangi.
+In the early 1840s, discontent grew among Māori over harmful government policies.

 The battle at Ruapekapeka Pā lasted for several weeks.
 A force of around 1300 British troops and 400 Māori began to advance on Ruapekapeka in early December 1845.
 The highly intricate pā with tunnels, rifle pits and trenches was surrounded by a strong palisade, but its garrison was outnumbered four to one.
 Following a full-scale bombardment, the British troops captured the pā, claiming victory.
 But many consider the battle to have been drawn.
-Heke and Kawiti escaped with their forces largely intact, and the terms of the subsequent peace settlement suggest that they may even have won a strategic victory.
+Heke and Kawiti escaped with their forces largely intact, and the terms of the subsequent peace settlement suggest that they may have won a strategic victory.

-Follow a short, well-formed track that leads past the earthen defences of the British and onto the hilltop where the pā was located.
+Follow a short, well-formed track that leads past the earthen defenses of the British and onto the hilltop where the pā was located.
 Appreciate the pā’s strategic location as you enjoy the 360 degree views over beautiful rolling countryside.

 Other Tohu Whenua in Te Tai Tokerau Northland